auoie/eggheadioCourses/NOTES.md

 - [ ] Figure out how to transition between adjacent pagination buttons based on Geist tabs.
 - [ ] Adding nice looking search component
 - [ ] Preserve state when navigating to about page
-- [ ] Fix vertical spacing for inline code
 - [ ] Remove flash of black on refresh in light mode
+- [ ] Make navbar occupy full width when phone is in horizontal mode